 Deputy Sheriff Joseph Michael Kievernagel – Born on April 23, 1969.

 Officers Kevin Blount and Joseph Kievernagel worked as partners in the North Division serving Carmichael.
 July 13, 2005, after responding to a burglary call, the engine of the helicopter they were flying failed and the helicopter crashed.
+Forever remembered by his family, friends, and this community.

 Army 1 LT Robert Scott Byrnes